Science Buddies Blog (33 results)

 Use these free lesson plans and activities to teach students about plant science—hands-on STEM options for all grade levels!

-Plant science, botany, and plant biology can be introduced to students and explored at all grade levels.
-To support you in teaching K-12 students about plant science, we have a range of guided educator lesson plans and short activities that can work well in a wide range of settings.
+Plant science, botany, plant ecology, and plant biology can be introduced to students and explored at all grade levels.
+To support you in teaching K-12 students about plant science, we have a range of resources that can work well in a wide range of settings:

 Plan your school year with ease!
 Choose from 200+ free science and engineering lesson plans for K-12 teachers!